jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

 new TodoApp('#root-3').renderToDOM();
 }
 ```

-Now the application code is much more compact.
-We don't need to deal with DOM manipulation and the complex and repetitive repetitive parts are handled on the framework side.

-The framework code is pretty small at the moment, but it's a framework nonetheless.
-We can enhance it in several ways:
-- Add lifecycle hooks that run before and after render.
-- Implement optimizations to avoid rendering the DOM every time.
-- Provide more helpers to generate the view.
-- ...

 And we have to stop here, because you may not realize it, but you just learned now [React](https://reactjs.org/) works.